Couple going through divorce signing papers

 Can You Divorce Without Selling the House?

-When deciding whether to keep or sell a home during a divorce in Lubbock, Texas, understanding your options is critical.
-A key first step is notifying your attorney and the Court of when the property was acquired.
-This information is essential in determining if the home qualifies as marital property to be divided, or if it’s considered separate and exempt from the asset division process.
+When deciding whether to keep or sell your home during a divorce in Lubbock, Texas, understanding all available options is essential.
+The first critical step is informing your attorney and the Court about when the property was acquired.
+This information determines whether the home qualifies as marital property to be divided, or if it’s considered separate property exempt from asset division.

-If the Court determines that a property is classified as ‘separate property’—such as being acquired before the marriage, received as a gift or inheritance, or purchased with non-marital funds—the other spouse generally has no claim to it, whether in community property or equitable distribution states.
-However, exceptions can apply, particularly if improvements were made that boosted the property’s value.
-To determine whether a home qualifies as separate or marital property, it’s best to consult with a legal expert.
+If the Court classifies a property as ‘separate property’—meaning it was acquired before marriage, received as a gift or inheritance, or purchased with non-marital funds—the other spouse typically has no claim to it, regardless of whether you live in a community property or equitable distribution state.
+However, exceptions may apply, especially if improvements were made that increased the property’s value.
+For clarity on whether your home qualifies as separate or marital property, consulting with a legal expert is highly recommended.

-Both physical and monetary contributions to the marital home.
+Both physical maintenance and financial contributions to the marital home.

-The age and physical and mental health of each partner.
+The age and overall physical and mental wellbeing of each partner.

 Who Gets The House In A Divorce?

-One of the spouses buys out the other legal interest and keeps the home
+One spouse buys out the other’s legal interest and keeps the home

-One spouse keeps use and occupancy of the home for a specified period; typically when the youngest child turns eighteen, then the house can be sold.
+One spouse maintains use and occupancy of the home for a specified period; typically until the youngest child turns eighteen, after which the house can be sold

 Co-own the home

-The house is sold immediately and any equity is split up
+The house is sold immediately and any equity is divided

-In many cases, selling the home is the most straightforward option during a divorce.
-You and your spouse agree on a listing price, the home is sold, and the proceeds are divided either equally or according to the Court’s decision.
-Depending on your local market, this process can be quick—or it might take time.
-If the home needs major repairs, the market is slow, or there are liens on the title, a traditional sale might not be practical.
-In these situations, selling directly to an investor or homebuyer can offer a faster, hassle-free solution that allows you both to move forward.
+In many divorces, selling the home outright is often the most straightforward path.
+Both spouses agree on a sale price, the property is listed, and once it sells, the proceeds are split—either evenly or based on the court’s decision.
+Depending on current market conditions, the sale could happen quickly or stretch out over several months.
+If the home requires major repairs, the market is sluggish, or there are existing liens on the title, a traditional sale might not be the best option.
+In these cases, working with a cash buyer like Electrum Properties can offer a much faster, stress-free alternative—allowing both parties to move on without added complications.

 Selling Your House During A Divorce?